 The 54-year-old Jack Beaton was a resident of Bakersfield, California and married father of two children, according to his obituary published in the Bakersfield Californian.
 Beaton's 23rd wedding anniversary was the day of the shooting and he was in Las Vegas celebrating with his wife, Laurie.

 Jennifer Irvine, 42, was a lawyer in San Diego and a graduate of the University of San Diego and California Western School of Law, according to ABC affiliate KGTV.

 "It just doesn't seem real to me at all," Irvine's friend Sarah Whyte told KGTV.
 "I'm at a loss for words to be honest with you."

-Kelsey Meadows was a substitute teacher in her hometown of Taft, California and just 27 years old.
-Her death was confirmed by her brother, ABC affiliate KERO.
+Kelsey Meadows was a substitute teacher in her hometown of Taft, California, and 27 years old.
+Her death was confirmed by her brother, ABC affiliate KERO reported.
 Her alma mater, Fresno State University, released a statement saying flags would be flown at half staff in her honor.

-"We have received the devastating news that Fresno State alumna Kelsey Meadows was one of the victims who lost her life as a result of the Las Vegas shooting Oct.
-1," the statement read.
+"We have received the devastating news that Fresno State alumna Kelsey Meadows was one of the victims who lost her life as a result of the Las Vegas shooting," the statement read.
 "We are saddened by this tragic loss of such a promising young life."